Maikxx/frontend-data/README.md

 *Note: These designs might be a little outdated, but the global concept still stands*

-I originally planned to make a graph, which would hold all the variables of the books from the OBA in it.
+I originally planned to make a graph, which would hold all the variables of the books from the OBA in it (some early sketches can be found [here](docs/vis-v1.1.jpg) and [here](docs/vis-v1.2.jpg)).
 However, this felt like it was not interesting enough.
 I also received feedback that I needed to make a visualization which was interesting to me personally.

 When I heard that, I immediately looked at a way to implement airplanes in the visualization.
 I eventually came up with a map, which holds all the cities in which atleast one books is published.